-Team processes that are clear, allow for continuous improvement through feedback and move the team forward towards completing goals are crucial.
+Open, fluid conversation is the lifeblood of team coordination and cooperation.
+About 55% of communication cues are lost when you’re not speaking to someone face to face, which makes coordinating a remote or hybrid team more challenging.
+Team processes that are clear, allow for continuous improvement through feedback and move the team forward toward completing goals are crucial.
 When communication is honest and respectful, based on trust, team members are on the same page when it comes to the game plan, and there are processes and space for differing viewpoints, the team will function creatively to meet challenges.

 - Make sure you have a clear agenda set for meetings.